Turkey–United States relations: Kennedy and Johnson administrations (1961–1969)

-Cuban Missile Crisis
+Soviet Union (Missile Crisis)

 Turkey risked nuclear war on its soil during the Cuban Missile Crisis.
 It was a 13-day confrontation between the United States and the Soviet Union initiated by the American discovery of Soviet ballistic missile deployment in Cuba.
 In response to the failed Bay of Pigs Invasion of 1961 and the presence of American Jupiter ballistic missiles in Italy and Turkey, Soviet leader Nikita Khrushchev agreed to Cuba's request to place nuclear missiles on the island to deter a future invasion.
-An agreement was reached between John F. Kennedy and Khrushchev.
+John F. Kennedy and Khrushchev reached an agreement.
 Publicly, the Soviets would dismantle their offensive weapons in Cuba, in exchange for a US public declaration and agreement to avoid invading Cuba again.
-Secretly, the United States agreed that it would dismantle all US-built Jupiter MRBMs, which had been deployed in Turkey and Italy against the Soviet Union.
+Secretly, the United States agreed to dismantle all US-built Jupiter MRBMs that had been deployed in Turkey and Italy against the Soviet Union.

-In 2017, The Putin Interviews claimed that the placement of Russian missiles in Cuba was a Russian reaction to the earlier stationing of American missiles in Turkey in 1961–62; it was Khrushchev's attempt to achieve a balance of power.
+In 2017, The Putin Interviews claimed that the placement of Russian missiles in Cuba was a Russian reaction to the earlier stationing of American missiles in Turkey in 1961–62; Khrushchev attempted to achieve a balance of power.